Everglades, Key West, Florida

 Everglades National Park

-Then, a long 500 mile drive south towards Key West with a few stops in Everglades National Park where we saw countless alligators, pelicans and other wild birds.
+Then, a long 500 mile drive south towards Key West with a few stops in the Everglades National Park.
+Encounters whith countless alligators, pelicans and other wild birds.

 Turkey vultures waiting for their prey